AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/introduction/campaign-management-about.md

 For [supported ad networks and campaign types](/help/search-social-commerce/introduction/supported-inventory.md), you can group your campaigns into portfolios, each with a specific business objective and a specific budget or performance target.
 In standard portfolios, Search, Social, & Commerce optimizes CPC keyword bids and campaign budgets.
 Hybrid portfolios combine optimization technologies from Search, Social, & Commerce and your ad networks.

-For more information about the available portfolio options and how to set up portfolios, see Optimization Guide chapter on "Managing Portfolios," which is available from within Search, Social, & Commerce.<!-- verify convention for referencing Optimization Guide here -->
+For more information about the available portfolio options and how to set up portfolios, see Optimization Guide chapter on "Portfolios," which is available from within Search, Social, & Commerce.<!-- verify convention for referencing Optimization Guide here -->

 ## The campaign management views